mattyturn95/travel-app/README.md

 **Colours**

 - There are three main colours used in the design of the app.
+Blue to represent clear skies and the sea; yellow to represent sunsine and purple to provide a contrast and to compliment the other two colours.

 **Styling**